ua-eas/katt-styleguide-ruby/README.md

     # good - much easier to parse for the human brain
     num = 1_000_000
     ```

-* Use RDoc and its conventions for API documentation.
-Don't put an
-  empty line between the comment block and the `def`.
 * Limit lines to 80 characters.
 * Avoid trailing whitespace.
 * Don't use block comments.
 They cannot be preceded by whitespace and are not